MIVAA-ai/mivaa-silver-zone/README.md

-# MIVAA Bronze Zone Tool
+# MIVAA Silver Zone Tool

-This repository contains a robust software utility designed to validate and process field boundaries data in CSV format.
-Built with a focus on ensuring data quality, the utility plays a critical role in preparing high-quality data for ingestion into platforms like OSDU, adhering to the principles of the Medallion Architecture.
-Currently, this utility implements only bronze zone validations.
+This repository contains the **MIVAA Silver Zone Tool**, a critical software utility for transforming and enriching field boundary data that has been validated in the **Bronze Zone**.
+The tool applies advanced validation rules, coordinate transformations, and OSDU metadata integration, ensuring the data is optimized for further processing in the **Gold Zone**.

+The Silver Zone enhances **data quality** by:
+- Filtering and refining Bronze Zone results.
+- Performing **coordinate transformations** to WGS84 using OSDU's CRS services.
+- Validating and enriching metadata with **OSDU ID resolution**.
+- Logging results and **storing structured outputs** for downstream consumption.

 ---

 ## Prerequisites

 1. **Download the Repository**:
-   - [Clone](https://github.com/MIVAA-ai/mivaa-bronze-zone.git) or download the repository as a [ZIP](https://github.com/MIVAA-ai/mivaa-bronze-zone/archive/refs/heads/main.zip) file.
+   - [Clone](https://github.com/MIVAA-ai/mivaa-silver-zone.git) or download the repository as a [ZIP](https://github.com/MIVAA-ai/mivaa-silver-zone/archive/refs/heads/main.zip) file.

 2. **Unzip the Repository**:
    - Extract the downloaded ZIP file to a folder on your system.